sandstormports/gitlabhq/doc/integration/gitlab.md

 Import projects from GitLab.com and login to your GitLab instance with your GitLab.com account.

 To enable the GitLab.com OmniAuth provider you must register your application with GitLab.com.
 GitLab.com will generate an application ID and secret key for you to use.

 1. Sign in to GitLab.com

-1. Navigate to your profile settings.
+1. On the upper right corner, click on your avatar and go to your **Settings**.

-1. Select "Applications" in the left menu.
+1. Select **Applications** in the left menu.

-1. Select "New application".

-1. Provide the required details.
+1. Provide the required details for **Add new application**.
     - Name: This can be anything.
-Consider something like "\<Organization\>'s GitLab" or "\<Your Name\>'s GitLab" or something else descriptive.
+Consider something like `<Organization>'s GitLab` or `<Your Name>'s GitLab` or something else descriptive.
     - Redirect URI:

     ```